galaxyproject/planemo/docs/writing_how_do_i.rst

 - `metadata.xml <https://github.com/galaxyproject/galaxy/blob/dev/test/functional/tools/metadata.xml>`__

 ------------------------------------------------------
-\.\.\. test installed in an existing Galaxy instance?
+\.\.\. test tools installed in an existing Galaxy instance?
 ------------------------------------------------------

-Do not use planemo, Galaxy is should be used to test  these tools directly.
+Do not use planemo, Galaxy should be used to test its tools directly.
 The following two commands can be used to test Galaxy tools in an existing instance.